July 19, 2024

 If you have any or all of those symptoms then you may clench or grind your teeth.
 The really tricky part of figuring this all out is that you may have the habit even if you have none of these symptoms.

 The answer is not at all!
-By doing and evaluation of your teeth, bite and face we can tell a tremendous amount about how much damage has been done.
-One of the first and most simple evaluations is to look at the facial symmetry.
-The face can be divided into thirds horizontally and an evaluation is done to see if the lower portion is in line with the other thirds proportionally.
+By evaluating your teeth, bite, and facial structure, we can assess the extent of damage.
+One of the simplest checks your dentures dentist near me performs is examining facial symmetry.
+The face can be divided into thirds horizontally, and we evaluate whether the lower portion aligns proportionally with the rest.
 We are looking to see if the lower third is smaller or has collapsed.
 In an ideal situation we see proportional balance between the upper, middle, and lower thirds of the face.
 As the balance between the thirds changes, our lower face starts to collapse and we start to have a loss of volume that manifests itself as looking aged.
 It is that extra unsupported part that adds the wrinkles and lines to our face.
 We also notice our lips are not as full and the chin is slightly more pronounced.

 A plastic surgeon will perform a face lift as a solution to this problem.
 This is accomplished by pulling this unsupported skin back and stitching it tighter to minimize wrinkles.
 While effective the underlying issue of why it occurred is not being addressed.
 It is a solution to the symptoms only.
 In contrast, facelift-like dentistry is aimed at fixing the underlying source of the condition.
 By establishing the correct position of the teeth and jaw we can create a better balance in the facial thirds, support loose skin, minimize lines and wrinkles.
 The results is looking years younger and getting a great smile in the process.